MihneaCiocioiu/Parking/README.md

 The blue parking lots support parking for up to 24 hours.

-The prices differ according to the location of the parking lot (center, busy areas, residential areas) The parking lots can also have different prices according to hour intervals
+The prices differ according to the location of the parking lot (center, busy areas, residential areas) The parking lots can also have different prices according to predefined hourly intervals

 For example, parking may be 10 dollars normally, but it can get to 20 dollars between 6 AM and 12 AM

 Also, if a car has only 10 minutes of parking available, the driver is notified and a '!' appears near the car to show the notification.
 When a driver is gets notified, he has a 25% chance of extending their booking by an interval that is permitted by the parking lot type.

-The starting parking lots can be modified by changing the "ParkingLots.txt" file.
+The initial parking lots can be modified by changing the "ParkingLots.txt" file.
 If the file is edited, it should follow the same format as the original file.